decred/dcrdocs/docs/contributing/using-github.md

 $ git push <yourname> <feature_branch>
 ```
 - With your browser, navigate to https://github.com/decred/dcrd
 - Create a pull request with the GitHub UI.
-You can request a reviewer on the GitHub web page or you can ask someone on irc/slack.
+You can request a reviewer on the GitHub web page or you can join the [Decred community](https://decred.org/community) and ask somebody to review.

 ## Rebasing one of your existing pull requests